WandersonAlves/create-node-ms/README.md

 # clean-node-ms

-A optionated group of templates to help you build nice micro-services (in aws lamda) :bowtie:
+A optionated group of templates to help you build nice micro-services :bowtie:

-Currently has two templates:
+Currently has three templates:

+- express
-- node-serverless-express (nse)
+- serverless-express
-- node-serverless-lambda (nsl)
+- serverless-lambda

 ## Quick Overview